 7 factors to consider when shopping for data

 Big data is big business.
 As more and more data providers strive to feed the growing demand for deep audience insights, the quality of the data being offering can drop off dramatically.
-It is no secret that selling data is a volume based business.
+It is no secret that selling data is a volume-based business.
 The higher the volume, the more money the data provider earns.
-Data providers that are only after high volume and lack quality control standards should be avoided.
+Data providers that are only after high volume and lack of quality control standards should be avoided.
 What’s more, even good-quality data can lead you astray if it’s misinterpreted or used inappropriately.

 Here’s a look at seven considerations when shopping for data so you can make the best decisions for your brand.